 This is our first legal action, and the first necessary step in getting Michigan to change course, do what is right, and shut down Line 5.
 Funding is needed for attorney fees to contest the MDEQ's decision to approve the anchors without doing a full review of the pipeline to determine whether it belongs in the Great Lakes, and for expert witness fees if we need to appeal.
 Enbridge has virtually unlimited resources, and we expect they will use these tremendous resources to oppose our group and its efforts to force the state of Michigan to follow the law.
 We greatly appreciate your support!

 Donations to the Straits of Mackinac Alliance are tax-deductible.
-A nonprofit is acting as our fiscal sponsor while we work to set up our own 501(c)(3) nonprofit organization.
+Michigan Environmental Council, a nonprofit is acting as our fiscal sponsor while we work to set up our own 501(c)(3) nonprofit organization.

 We are a group of citizens led by a retired Dow Chemical engineering manager, a retired senior staff of the Army Corps of Engineers, and a retired United Auto Workers attorney.
 All of us live near Cheboygan and are working to protect the Great Lakes and our own homes from an oil spill.
 Learn more at www.straitsalliance.org.